If you’ve ever gotten over excited at Dunkin, you might wonder, “Can you freeze donuts?”

-- Place the donuts in a single layer on a metal cookie sheet lined with wax paper.
-Be sure to place them glaze side up and arrange them spaced apart.
+- Arrange the donuts in a single layer – Place the donuts in a single layer on a metal cookie sheet lined with wax paper.
+Place them glaze side up and arrange them with a gap between each.

-- Pop the cookie sheet in the freezer and let it sit there for 3 to 5 hours.
-This gives the donuts ample time to freeze all the way through.
+- Freeze until solid – Pop the cookie sheet in the freezer and let it sit there for 3 to 5 hours.
+They need to be solid so they don’t get damaged later on.

 How to Thaw Donuts

 To thaw frozen donuts, just leave them on the counter and let them warm to room temperature.